-The hacking team assists the management of the Reserve, taking out mostly alien plants, pine trees, Port Jackson and Rooikrans in and around the reserve.
-You must be prepared to get sweaty, scratched and sometimes even wet, but that is all part of the fun.
+The hacking team assists the management of the Reserve, taking out mostly alien vegetation and plants, pine trees, Port Jackson and Rooikrans in and around the reserve.
+You must be fit as we walk around and prepared to get sweaty, scratched and sometimes even wet, but that is all part of the fun.

 CREW program (Custodians for Rare and Endangered Wildflowers)

-We participate in the Crew program, coordinated by the National Botanical Institute at Kirstenbosch.
+We participate in the C.R.E.W program, coordinated by the National Botanical Institute at Kirstenbosch Botanical Gardens.
 The main aim is to promote awareness of our floral kingdom in our immediate environment.
 We also monitor the rare and endangered plant species that occur in our surroundings.
-CREW holds regular field trips.
+CREW holds regular weekly field trips.

 Firing the muzzle loading cannon